Gugulethu-Nyoni/semantq/docs/SemantqSyntax.md

 ```

 #### Loops (`@for`)
-Semantq introduces a loop syntax for rendering lists.
+semantq introduces a loop syntax for rendering lists.

 ```html
 <ul>